There is a story that the emperor Napoleon once asked the scientist Laplace why Laplace’s new book did not mention God.

 - Furthermore, should the multiverse exist, it would still require a beginning.
 The multiverse would have to be inflationary since it’s supposed to be busily churning out more universes.
 It also would have to have a finite, maximum possible velocity— otherwise, energy could have an infinite velocity and would be everywhere at once.
 Thus the multiverse would also be subject to the Borde-Vilenkin-Guth proof, and would still require a beginning.

 - Finally, all current theories of the multiverse require very specific conditions in order to work.
 This places them, once again within the realm of fine-tuning.

 As such, these theories should not prevent the scientific evidence for God from being accepted.
-Whether or not reality began at the Big Bang, it still needed to have a beginning.
-Whether or not there are a multitude of other universes, reality needed to be finely-tuned in order to function as it does.
+Whether or not reality began during the Big Bang, it still needed to have a beginning.
+Whether or not there is a multitude of other universes, reality needed to be finely tuned in order to function as it does.
 God may not be a scientific hypothesis, but given the current state of science, the evidence certainly suggests that God exists.

 For more on the beginning of the universe and if science can give evidence for a transcendent creator, download your free chapter from Fr.
 Spitzer's book, The Soul's Upward Yearning below.

 Scientists Say the Universe is Fine-Tuned: 4 Thought-Provoking Examples: Fine-tuning is the assumption that the universe cannot cause its own existence, therefore it must have a creator.
 But can science prove fine-tuning?

 Are We Special?–The Anthropic Principle: Dr. Kurland defends the Anthropic Principle—the idea that life is only possible because laws of physics and boundary conditions are perfectly suited to it.